All schools deliver sex and relationships education as part of their curriculum. Support is available for young people who are pregnant.

 Schools should provide support during pregnancy and after the baby is born.
 This should aim to keep a young person in education and to return to full-time education as soon as possible after the birth, with childcare support.
 Pregnancy is not a reason for exclusion from school.
 Health and safety should not be used as a reason to prevent a pregnant pupil attending school.

-All pregnant teenagers and teenage parents are entitled to additional support through the 0-5 healthy child team and prevention service.
+All pregnant teenagers and teenage parents are entitled to additional support through the 0-5 children's service.
 The young parents programme provides a series of visits covering a range of topics around pregnancy, birth and parenting.
-To register for the young parents programme, telephone 01609 780780.

 Sexual health and relationships

-Find details of sexual health services for young people in North Yorkshire and the location and opening times of contraception and sexual health services.
+Find details of sexual health services for young people in North Yorkshire at the Yorsexualhealth website, including the location and opening times of contraception and sexual health services.

 Talking to your child about sex and relationships